Frequently Asked Questions

 What Is the Cost?

-Certain supports provided in DASP are of no cost.
-However, due to the increased interest in DASP, a fee for more targeted support may be charged beginning in fall 2021.
-More information will be posted soon.
+Due to the increased interest in DASP, a fee for the more targeted tiered program options will be charged beginning in fall 2022.
+For more information, email firstname.lastname@example.org.

 It is recommended that incoming freshman students interested in DASP register with their local Office of Vocational Rehabilitation for services.
 They may cover all or a portion of the fee charged by DASP.
 Please visit the Council of State Administrators of Vocational Rehabilitation to find your state's Office of Vocational Rehabilitation.
 Also, if you live in Pennsylvania, download instructions on how to apply in PA [PDF].
 If you cannot afford the fee for DASP, please contact Dr. Amy Edwards email@example.com to discuss options available.